 During the drive candidate must drive within the law and within the conditions set by the environmental conditions.
 You will drive on a range of roads with different layouts and speed limits and you should be able to negotiate any major junction.
 You will not be asked to use Motorways.

 One in every three or four tests will include a controlled stop, also known as an Emergency Stop.

-You will also have to perform one out of the following list of Manoeuvres.
+You will have to successfully perform one of the following reversing exercises: